git-sujon/hover-search/README.md

-Hover Search
+Quick Search

-A small Chrome extension that shows a floating search icon when you hover a word.
-Click the icon to open a popup window with Google search results for that word.
+A Chrome extension that shows a floating search icon when you select text on any webpage.
+Click the icon to open a modal with Google search results for the selected text.

 Install

 1. Open Chrome and go to chrome://extensions
 2. Enable Developer mode
-3. Click "Load unpacked" and select this project folder (`hover-search`)
+3. Click "Load unpacked" and select this project folder (`quick-search`)

 Google Custom Search API Setup